cmu-delphi/delphi-epidata/docs/new_endpoint_tutorial.md

 - the test class (update name and docstring for `fluview_meta`)
 - the methods `setUpClass`, `setUp`, and `tearDown` (no changes needed)

-Add the following test method which creates some dummy data, fetches the new `fluview_meta` endpoint using the Python client library, and asserts that the returned value is what we expect.
+Add the following test method, which creates some dummy data, fetches the new `fluview_meta` endpoint using the Python client library, and asserts that the returned value is what we expect.